-Once data recipients receive the supplemental data and combine it with claims or other data and calculate quality measures, resulting Gaps in Care Reports are generated and submitted to HIN, who then determines attribution and shares it with appropriate participating organizations.
+Once data recipients receive the supplemental data and combine it with claims or supplemental data and calculate quality measures, resulting Gaps-in-Care Reports are generated and submitted to MiHIN, who then determines attribution and shares it with appropriate participating organizations.

 Figure 2.
-Report Gaps in Care
+Report Gaps-in-Care